frank1010111/cemented_sandstone_PB_ML/README.md

 Code for generating the analysis, plots, and manuscript for "Comparison of permeability predictions on cemented sandstones with physics-based and machine learning approaches"

-The RMD files for the data exploration are are `garn-ML.Rmd` and `garn-panda.Rmd`.
-The code to generate the paper is in permeability_prediction_in_sandstones.
-The styles reference file is styles-ref.docx.
+The Rmd file for the data exploration is `data-exploration.Rmd`.
+The code to generate the paper is in `permeability_prediction_in_sandstones.Rmd`.
+The styles reference file is `styles-ref.docx`.

 You can read a preprint of the paper at [EarthArXiV](https://eartharxiv.org/3w6jx/).
 The peer-accepted paper is in the [Journal of Natural Gas Science and Engineering](https://doi.org/10.1016/j.jngse.2020.103244).

 The Markdown version of the pre-print is at `permeability_prediction_in_sandstones.Rmd`.

-To request the data that went into the paper, please email [Frank Male](mailto:frmale@utexas.edu).
+To request the data that went into the paper, please email [Frank Male](mailto:frank.male@psu.edu).

 You can cite the paper as:
 ```